stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/PWR/PWR_PVD/readme.txt

 an external interrupt line.
 In this example, EXTI line 16 is configured to generate an interrupt on each rising or falling edge of the PVD output signal (which indicates that the Vdd voltage is below the PVD threshold).
-In the interrupt routine a led connected to a specific GPIO pin is toggled every time the voltage drops below or above the target threshold.
+In the interrupt routine a LED connected to a specific GPIO pin is toggled every time the voltage drops below or above the target threshold.

 A LED connected to a specific GPIO pin is toggling to indicate that the system is in RUN.

 @par Directory contents

+  - PWR/PWR_PVD/system_stm32f4xx.c   STM32F4xx system clock configuration file
   - PWR/PWR_PVD/stm32f4xx_conf.h     Library Configuration file
   - PWR/PWR_PVD/stm32f4xx_it.c       Interrupt handlers
   - PWR/PWR_PVD/stm32f4xx_it.h       Interrupt handlers header file
   - PWR/PWR_PVD/main.c               Main program
-  - PWR/PWR_PVD/main.h              Header for main.c
-  - PWR/PWR_PVD/system_stm32f4xx.c  STM32F4xx system source file
+  - PWR/PWR_PVD/main.h               Main program header file

 @par Hardware and Software environment